 About the Back in the Pink Weekender

-Back in the Pink, Bradford 2025’s series dedicated to the rich and radical history of LGBTQ+ life in the city, continues with a weekend-long celebration of gay life – past, present and future.
+Back in the Pink, was Bradford 2025’s series dedicated to the rich and radical history of LGBTQ+ life in the city, whcih included a weekend-long celebration of gay life – past, present and future.

-Travel back in time to explore the activism, community and culture of Bradford’s LGBTQ+ communities in the late 20th century.
-Connect with today’s LGBTQ+ community at workshops, discussions and a Saturday-night party.
-And consider how together, we can preserve our own communities’ histories for generations to come.
+We travelled back in time to explore the activism, community and culture of Bradford’s LGBTQ+ communities in the late 20th century.
+We connected with today’s LGBTQ+ communities through workshops, discussions and a Saturday-night party.
+Together, we considered how we can preserve our own communities’ histories for generations to come.

 Credits